Introduction to Phase Modulation

 Basic Principles of Phase Modulation

-Phase modulation functions by shifting the phase of a reference carrier signal based on the amplitude variations of the input message signal.
+where (\phi(t)) is the instantaneous phase, (\phi_0) is the initial phase, (k_p) is the sensitivity factor, and (m(t)) is the modulating signal.
 The carrier wave experiences instantaneous phase deviations proportional to the modulating signal, creating unique phase angles that represent specific data points.
 Here’s how PM operates:

 - Carrier Signal: A high-frequency sinusoidal wave with constant amplitude